-Among these are seven distinct sister city partnerships, the oldest dating all the way back to 1946, with the Nordic cities of Bergen, Gothenburg, and Turku.
-Since then, Aarhus has developed sister city partnerships with the Municipality of Kujalleq Greenland, St Petersburg Russia, Rostock Germany and Harbin, China.
+Among these are six distinct sister city partnerships, the oldest dating all the way back to 1946, with the Nordic cities of Bergen, Gothenburg, and Turku.
+Since then, Aarhus has developed sister city partnerships with the Municipality of Kujalleq Greenland, Rostock Germany and Harbin, China.

 Aarhus also plays an active role in international city networks, is a committed member of several international knowledge communities, and is represented in the EU-system through The Central Denmark EU Office.

 In recent years, Aarhus has expanded its work with international relations to also include strategic sector cooperation with different cities and municipalities across the world.

 Since 1946, the City of Aarhus has had several sister cities, and over the years this has developed into distinct sister city partnerships with: Bergen, Gothenburg, Turku, Kujalleq, Rostock, Harbin.

 Results of the partnerships

 The different partnerships have, for example, resulted in business-related activities such as the sale of know-how, commercial cooperation and business deals, with international partners placing their orders in Aarhus or vice versa.
 The collaboration between Aarhus and its sister cities has also stimulated learning and boosted competencies and knowledge sharing, marketing and branding, as well as resulting in the establishment of useful international networks and partnerships between the City of Aarhus and its sister cities.